EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

   bypassing the Barman server; alternatively, as a hook script for copying barman backups to the cloud (`post_backup_retry_script)`
-- `barman-cloud-backup-delete`: script to be used to delete one or more backups Barman backups taken with `barman-cloud-backup` from cloud storage and clean up associated WALs;
+- `barman-cloud-backup-delete`: script to be used to delete one or more backups taken with `barman-cloud-backup` from cloud storage and remove associated WALs;
+- `barman-cloud-backup-keep`: script to be used to flag backups in cloud storage as archival backups - such backups will be kept forever regardless of any retention policies applied;
 - `barman-cloud-backup-list`: script to be used to list the content of Barman backups taken with `barman-cloud-backup` from cloud storage;
 - `barman-cloud-restore`: script to be used to restore a backup directly